 The Foundation maintains the majority of its endowment assets in a pooled investment fund.
 Additional investments are maintained separately in accordance with the donor's instructions.
 Investments are reported at fair value calculated in accordance with ASC Topic 820, "Fair Value Measurement" (ASC 820).
 Investment securities with readily determinable market value information are adjusted to market value, with realized and unrealized appreciation and/or depreciation on investments to be recorded in the statements of activities.
 Fair value is determined based on quoted market prices, observable inputs, or unobservable inputs.
-Investments included in the pool are certificates of deposit, corporate bonds, mutual funds, privately owned corporate stock, and U.S. government securities.
-The Foundation's investment committee monitors the performance of all investments and instructs Foundation management as to the mix of assets to be maintained in the investment pool.
+Investments included in the pool are certificates of deposit, mutual funds, and privately owned corporate stock.
+The Foundation's investment as to the mix of assets to be maintained in the investment pool.
 Investments are made in accordance with the investment policies of the Foundation.